Thinkwise/docs/docs/sf/subjects.md

 ![](../assets/sf/image180.png)

-Figure 132: Set conditional formatting for a table in 'Data'
+*Set conditional formatting for a table in 'Data'*

 **Tip**